 In other words, people who stuck to the diet – AND ate more protein ―lost more body fat.

 It's worth noting again, Formula 1 was modified with additional protein.

 I also found this next investigation (“Study 4″) which is not listed on the herbalifesciences website.
-I'm including it because the principle author (Marion Flechtner-Mors) is also the principle author of study #1.
+I'm including it because the principal author (Marion Flechtner-Mors) is also the principal author of study #1.
 She is also on the Herbalife Nutrition Advisory Board.